-- 1. Enter the BIOS Setup during POST. - Go to the Advanced Menu > PCH Configuration > PCH Storage Configuration, then press <Enter>. - 3.
+- 1. Enter the BIOS Setup during POST. - 2.
+Go to the Chipset Menu > PCH Configuration > PCH Storage Configuration, then press <Enter>. - 3.
 Set SATA Mode Selection to [Intel RSTe Premium With Intel Optane System Acceleration]. - 4.
 Press <F10> to save your changes and exit the BIOS Setup.

-Refer to the BIOS Setup chapter for details on entering and navigating through the BIOS Setup.
+Refer to Chapter 4 for details on entering and navigating through the BIOS Setup.

-5.2 Intel® Virtual Raid on CPU in BIOS
+5.2 Intel[®] Virtual Raid on CPU in BIOS